aksommerville/egg-202405/README.md

 - - [00:02:38:170 - 76B5EDC2BC80]: warning: failed to link import function (env, jcfg_del)
 - - [ ] Can we detect this at runtime and abort earlier?
 - - [ ] Can we cause link to fail in this case?
 Will be a trick, because we do have all those deferred-link "egg_" functions.
+- [ ] Add a facility to native runtime, to fake Standard Mapping for joysticks.